 How Traditional Banks Compare: The TD Example

+When does a big bank still make sense?
+When you regularly need in-person branch services, have an existing mortgage or credit relationship you genuinely benefit from consolidating, run a small business that needs features digital banks don’t offer, or have elderly family members who rely on in-branch banking.
 For most families handling day-to-day banking digitally, the $131/year in fees and near-zero savings interest are hard to justify.
 The FCAC’s switching bank accounts guide outlines your rights and the process if you decide to make a move.

 How to Choose the Right Bank Account for Your Family

-The two-account setup many families use: A no-fee chequing account at Simplii or Tangerine for everyday spending and ATM access, plus EQ Bank or Neo for savings.
+A no-fee chequing account at Simplii or Tangerine for everyday spending and ATM access, plus EQ Bank or Neo for savings.
 You get the best of both without paying fees anywhere.
-This pairs well with a simple automated family finance system — money flows in, gets sorted automatically, and you’re not thinking about it every month.

 Switching Banks: What It Actually Looks Like

 Switching your main bank account sounds complicated.
 It usually isn’t.
-Here’s the honest version of the process:
+Most families complete the full switch in under a month and spend less than two hours on the whole process.

-Step 1: Open your new account — Takes 5–10 minutes online.
+Takes 5–10 minutes online.
 You’ll need your Social Insurance Number and a piece of government-issued ID.
 Most accounts are approved and usable the same day.

-Step 2: Update your direct deposit — Contact your employer’s payroll department with your new account details.
+Contact your employer’s payroll department with your new account details.
 Allow one full pay cycle for the change to take effect.
 Keep your old account active until at least one deposit lands in the new one.

 The Bottom Line